ghga-de/milestones-docs/8-carpenter-ant/technical_specification.md

 - Learn about the latest changes to the GA4GH AAI and passport standards (v1.2), and possible future developments (v2).
 - Investigate existing use cases and implementations (NIH, ELIXIR, REMS, EGA etc.).
 - Verify that the user journeys described below are feasible, flesh out details, and develop alternative proposals if necessary.
+- Explore (dis-)advantages of the proposal that are currently evaluated regarding:
+  - embedded passport token
+  - work order token

 ### Usage of LS AAI as passport broker: